Dhravya/dhravya/readme.md

 </div>

 ## ✨ Some stuff about me
-- 👨🏽‍💻 I’m currently working on [Millenia](https://millenia.tech)
+- 👨🏽‍💻 I’m currently working on [A lot of things, a lot.](https://dhravya.me)
 - Mainly a python developer
 - 🤔 Looking for projects to collaborate on / collaborators for my projects
-- 💻 Currently learning Javascript and C.
+- 💻 Currently learning React and C.
 - 🌱  Love for science and innovation.
 - 🤖 I'm a Discord verified bot developer and have made [Spacebot](https://top.gg/bot/881862674051391499) and [Millenia](https://millenia.tech)
 - 💬 [Ask me](https://discord.gg/rqhgqTqFbp) about anything, I am happy to help